1•••|•••2•••|•••3•••|•••4•••|•••5•••|•••6•••|•••7•••home•••Contents Index

 Ukulele_blues_uke_tab

-Now that the melody of the ʻUkulele Blues is under your fingers, it's time to work on playing the background accompaniment—the chords.
+Now that the melody of the ʻUkulele Blues is under your fingers, work on playing the background accompaniment—the chords.

 chord diagram icon Chords